Alex-bzh/corpus-kaamelott/README.md

 ## Distribution

-At this time, two formats are available:
+At this time, three formats are available:
 - text version;
-- POS tagged version (word/tag/lemma).
+- POS tagged version (word/tag/lemma);
+- XML-TEI version.

 As things progress, you can evaluate the result of the most recent developments in the `sample/` folder.